ionic-team/stencil/src/compiler_next/output-targets/readme.md

   - loader
     - index.mjs (points to the esm/es2017/ directory)

+  - components/ (custom elements to be imported)

-  - modules/ (modules to be imported)
+  - components-es5/ (custom elements to be imported)
     - es5/
       - index.mjs